Philippe Starck, the Designer

 Philippe Starck is the founder of Starck Eyes.
 Being the son of an inventor and aeronautical engineer, Philippe decided to put his creativity and imagination into becoming a designer.
 From restaurants to hotels, his designs always incorporate three fundamental elements; ecology, function, and ergonomics.

 Starck was keen on ecology and sustainability long before it became a necessity or fashion trend.
-He opened an organic food company to motivate consumers to buy organic products, and more recent he developed the “democratic ecology” concept.
+He opened an organic food company to motivate consumers to buy organic products, and more recently he developed the “democratic ecology” concept.

 Starck Eyes Optical